algorithmiaio/dev-center/_pages/client-guides/go.md

 ## Authentication

-Next, retrieve your API key from the Credentials tab under "My Profile" after you've logged in to [Algorithmia](https://algorithmia.com/).

-Now import the Algorithmia library and create the Algorithmia client, passing in your API key that you got from the Credentials tab found in "My Profile":
+Now import Algorithmia and create the Algorithmia client, passing in `"YOUR_API_KEY"` which will automatically pull down your API key from Algorithmia:

 {% highlight go %}
 // Authenticate with your API key